Health Ministry confirms 90 new cases, Nepal's Covid-19 tally jumps to 772

 KATHMANDU: The National Planning Commission (NPC) and Nepal Policy Institute (NPI) held the first meeting in the series of NPI-NPC Policy Dialogue post COVID-19 via Zoom conference.
 Several experts from NPI Global experts community of Nepali origin and NPI Board members based in South East As Read More...

 KATHMANDU: Big Hit Entertainment, the music label of K-pop band BTS, said on May 25 that it has acquired Pledis Entertainment that manages NU'EST and Seventeen, as part of efforts to diversify its business portfolio.
-Quoting Big Hit statement, The Korea Herald stated: "We've become the largest st Read More...
+Quoting Big Hit statement, The Korea Herald stated: "We've become the larges Read More...

-KATHMANDU: Queen’s guitarist Brian May suffered a “small” heart attack and was rushed to the hospital recently.
-May, 72, shared the news via a video on his Instagram page on May 25.
-In the video he revealed that the heart attack unfolded after he discovered that he had ripped his backsid Read More...
+WASHINGTON/BRASILIA: The White House on Monday brought forward by two days restrictions on travel to the United States from Brazil as the number of deaths from the new coronavirus in the South American nation surpassed the US daily toll.
+A White House statement amended the timing of the sta Read More...

+Kathmandu, May 25 Health experts have said that the government should come up with new modalities to help prevent coronavirus transmission and ease lockdown.
+“The government should come up with new models.
+Lockdown is not the only solution.
+As the coronavirus will not easily go away, the gov Read More...